10 Best Running Shoes Reviewed & Tested with Cushioning

 We couldn't find much in the way of cons, other than these probably aren't ideal for marathons

-You can expect great comfort from the Vanquish 2.
+You can still expect the same amount of comfort that Hoka gave us with the Vanquish 2.
 It has a dual-layer midsole, a high rebound body EVA midsole, and a high cushioned EVA top m midsole that provides excellent cushioning and comfort.
 It has a seamless air mesh upper with Zonal 3D printing that provides breathability and support.
 Additionally, its Early Stage Meta-Rocker provides great support for transitions.

 Durability / Quality

 This is a highly durable and quality made running shoe that will last a long time.
 It has Hi-Abrasion Rubber Zones for durability and traction.

 Cost or value

 The cost of this newer version of the model does tend to run on the higher end of the price range, but it will be worth your money if comfort is what you are searching for.